stickyPiston/beetup/frontend/README.md

-To run the frontend, run the following commands:
+To run the frontend, run the following commands.
+You need to have nix installed.
+You can also install elm and elm-live manually via npm if you do not have nix installed.

 ```bash
 nix-shell